The best glue for rug tufting beginners is a flexible carpet adhesive like Roberts 3095 or natural rubber latex.

 Best Glue For Rug Tufting Beginners: FAQ’s

-Curling usually happens if you cut the rug off the frame too early.
-Always let the glue cure for at least 48 to 72 hours while the backing cloth is still under tension on the frame.
-This allows the glue to set the “structural memory” of the rug flat.
+Curling is usually caused by removing the rug from the frame too early.
+You must allow the adhesive to cure for at least 48 to 72 hours while still under tension on the frame to “lock” its flat shape.

 Conclusion and Next Steps